gulatikanan/readmememe/README.md

 ## Author: KANAN
-## Level:7 - Observability and System Introspection
+## Level: 7 - Observability and System Introspection

 This level adds **real-time observability** to the stream processing system, making it transparent, measurable, and understandable.